heikowesterburg/heikowesterburg.github.io/content/_index.md

       title: Get in touch
       subtitle:
       text: |-
         Feel free to send an e-mail.
 I will get back to you as soon as possible.
-Looking forward to it!
+Looking forward!
       # Contact (add or remove contact options as necessary)
       email: heiko.westerburg@outlook.de
       #phone: 888 888 88 88